nodef/cds_sync.c/README.md

 This
 [single header file](https://github.com/nothings/stb/blob/master/docs/other_libs.md)
-C90 library provides a portable collection of synchronization primitives for use in multithreaded programming.
+C90 library provides a portable collection of synchronization primitives for use in multithreaded programming - by [Cort Stratton](https://codeberg.org/cdwfs).
 The following primitives are provided:

 - `cds_sync_futex_t` -- A [futex](https://en.wikipedia.org/wiki/Futex)